 The Moorlands Park is a park which combines everyday convenience with incredible luxury.
 It is situated close enough to main roads for ease of access, yet is far enough away from frantic city life to offer genuine peace and quiet.
 This factor helps to make the park increasingly popular year after year.

 About The Moorlands

 The Moorlands is a family business and has been under current ownership since 1994.
 It has been a part of the landscape since 1986, and in that time, it has offered homeowners a superb vantage point for trips across the North of England.
-It is close to the quaint village of Saddleworth, which has many amenities and local sights worth exploring.
+It is close to the quaint village of Denshaw in Saddleworth, which has many amenities and local sights worth exploring.

 The Moorlands supports park lots across its neighbourhood for retirees and semi-retirees alike.
 Its extensive selection of residential properties will appeal to anyone looking for a foothold in the rolling countryside of the North while offering competitive park rates and amenities.
 Since establishing in 1986, the park has welcomed more and more residents who are keen to see the sights for themselves.